anjanaraveendra/marley_spoon/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Setup

-* ...
+	* bundle install
-# marley_spoon
+	* rake db:create db:migrate db:seed
+	* rails s ( localhost:3000 which routes to recipes index )

+* Added Cron job which runs every one hour to sync data from contentful in case new data is added.